Maximum penalized likelihood estimation in semiparametric capture-recapture models: Application to real data

 \subsection{Heron data}

-We first discuss an application that corresponds to the simpler case where there are only environmental covariates (see Section \ref{envi}).
+We first discuss an application that corresponds to the simpler case involving only environmental covariates (see Section \ref{envi}).
 Note that a similar setting was considered, in a Bayesian framework, by \cite{gim06} and in a frequentist framework by \citet{hug12}.
 We consider ring-recovery data on grey herons (\textit{Ardea Cinerea}).
 Each year, nestlings of the species are ringed across Britain.
 The BTO keeps record of the number of animals tagged, as well as the number of dead herons recovered during the susequent years.
-We analyse the data on the herons ringed between 1955 and 1997 and recovered between 1956 and 1998, given in the form of a $d$-array (the data are available from the Biometrics website as supporting material for \citealp{bes02}).
-Note that there are no recaptures in this study.
+We analyse the data on the herons ringed between 1955 and 1997 and recovered between 1956 and 1998, given in the form of a d-array (the data are available from the Biometrics website as supporting material for \citealp{bes02}).
+Note that there are no live recaptures in this study.
 Following \cite{bes02}, we consider three different age classes: first-years (age $<$ 1; age class 1), yearlings (age $\in [1,2)$; age class 2) and adults (age $\geq$ 2; age class 3).
 We are interested in the relationship between the survival probability of herons in a given year and the climatic conditions that year.
 As an indicator of the latter, we follow \citet{bes02} and consider the annual number of days below freezing.
 The historical Central England daily temperatures are available from \texttt{www.badc.rl.ac.uk}, and as the covariate, $w_t$, we use the number of frost days in year $t$ as the number of days with average temperature below zero degree Celsius between April of year $t$ and March of year $t+1$ inclusive.
-Within each of the three age classes, we model the relationship between the number of frost days and annual survival via a logistic nonparametric regression, such that
+Within each of the three age classes, we model the relationship between the number of frost days and annual survival via a logistic nonparametric regression, such that \begin{linenomath*}

-where the index $a_t \in \{ 1,2,3 \}$ indicates the age class at time $t$.
-Note that when using the $d$-array structure no additional index $i$ indicating individuals is required.
-Again following \cite{bes02}, the recovery probability, $\lambda_t$, is considered to be variable over the years, modeled via a parametric logistic regression with linear predictor.
+\end{linenomath*} where the index $a_t \in \{ 1,2,3 \}$ indicates the age class at time $t$.
+Note that when using the d-array structure no additional index $i$ indicating individuals is required.
+Again following \cite{bes02}, the recovery probability, $\lambda_t$, is considered to be variable over the years, modeled via a parametric logistic regression on time with linear predictor.
 In total, there are $3K+2$ parameters to be estimated.